grafana/grafana/docs/sources/alerting/notifications.md

 Setting | Description
 ---------- | -----------
-Auto resolve incidents | Resolve incidents in VictorOps once the alert goes back to ok
+Auto resolve incidents | Resolve incidents in VictorOps once the alert goes back to `OK`.

 >**Note:** The tag `Severity` has special meaning in the [VictorOps Incident Fields](https://help.victorops.com/knowledge-base/incident-fields-glossary/).
 If an alert panel defines this tag key, then it is transposed to the root of the event sent to VictorOps.